aluuu/spatial_index/README.md

 SpatialIndex - Implementation of several spatial indexes
 ========================================================

-See the file [INSTALL.txt](INSTALL.txt) for building and installation instructions.
+See the file [INSTALL.md](INSTALL.md) for building and installation instructions.

 References